halfhp/ScalaSpringExperiment/README.md

 As of this writing and so far as I am aware, Spring still uses null instead of [Java 8's Optional monad](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
 This means that whenever you are working with variables coming Spring, you generally want to wrap them in a Scala Option.

-One particular place to watch out for this is when using Spring's `@RequestParam` and `@PathVariable` annotations in controllers.
+Watch out for this when using Spring's `@RequestParam` and `@PathVariable` annotations in controllers.

 ## Spring's ThreadLocal Context
 Parts of Spring's architecture relies on ThreadLocal context, particularly when using WebMVC.